644/stackoverflow/jq-handling-empty-strings-and-replacing-them-with-a-default-value.md

 ```

 # Answer
-"" is not classed as null as Philippe pointed out, but if you're unable to change the json to make the "" become null, what you can do is
+`""` is not classed as null as Philippe pointed out, but if you're unable to change the json to make the `""` become `null`, what you can do is

 ```jq
 jq -r 'map({release, installed: .Installed.version, latest: (if .Latest.version == "" then "-" else .Latest.version end), deprecated}) | ( .[0] | keys_unsorted | map(ascii_upcase)), (.[] | [.[]]) | @tsv' data.json | column -t